act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 #### Failed Example 2

-One of the cells with `headers` attribute, refers to `th` that does not exist within the same `table`.
+The `td` element has a `headers` attribute referring to an ID that does not exist within the same `table` (or within the [document](https://dom.spec.whatwg.org/#concept-document)).
+Even if some of the ID referred to exist, a single non-existing one is enough to fail the rule.

 ```html
 <table>